superstrong/who-is-out/README.md

 Automatically maintain a shared calendar of who and when everyone will be out of office, and email your team a daily digest summarizing out-of-office time for the next few weeks.

+## Usage

+To add your out-of-office event to the shared calendar and digest, simply invite the new `out@<yourdomain>` user to your event.
+This includes working from home, doctor appointment, conference, off-site meeting, etc.

 ## Installation

 ### As a G Suite admin